 Perhaps this is where AI steps into the breech.
 The next great leap in data processing and decision making will overcome the complexity issue.
 Instead of armies of analysts with economics degrees pouring over data to draft reports for the managers, AI systems will do the work in real time, making changes to the flow of money and information in the system to overcome bottlenecks and political jockeying.
 Fed Plenty will become the objective of the robots put in charge of the economy.

 If you like my work and wish to kick in a few bucks, you can buy me a beer.
 You can sign up for a SubscribeStar subscription and get some extra content.
 You can donate via PayPal.
 My crypto addresses are here for those who prefer that option.
 You can send gold bars to: Z Media LLC P.O.
 Box 432 Cockeysville, MD 21030-0432.
 Thank you for your support!

-Above Time Coffee Roasters are a small, dissident friendly company that makes coffee.
+Above Time Coffee Roasters are a small, dissident friendly company that roasts its own coffee and ships all over the country.
 They actually roast the beans themselves based on their own secret coffee magic.
 If you like coffee, buy it from these folks as they are great people who deserve your support.

 Havamal Soap Works is the maker of natural, handmade soap and bath products.
 If you are looking to reduce the volume of man-made chemicals in your life, all-natural personal products are a good start.